elerel/ms3-kiwi-lingo/TESTING.md

 ![image](https://res.cloudinary.com/elerel/image/upload/v1620336775/404_fpsae3.png)

 For the "Manage Categories" page, the site admin is the only user with access to it.
-With the use of jinja templating, if the user is not logged in as site admin, the user will be redirected to an "Acess Denied" message:
+With the use of jinja templating, if the user is not logged in as site admin, the user will be redirected to an "Access Denied" message:

 ![image](https://res.cloudinary.com/elerel/image/upload/v1620337940/accessdenied_kzx3rv.png)

-Should a user try and force their way in to the site

 ### Links and Navigation Testing